rohan-kekatpure/rohan-kekatpure.github.io/_posts/2020-08-11-calculus-of-variations.md

 max or min of functions.
 COV is not about finding optimal values for a given function but about finding a whole function that optimize a given objective.
 This is a higher-level goal and is what makes the subject both challenging and useful.

-Let illustrate with a simple example.
+Let us illustrate with a simple example.
 A maxima/minima problem in regular calculus might ask us to find a _point_ $x$ where the function $f(x) = x^2 e^{-2x}$ achieves its max or min value.
 To solve this, we calculate $f'(x)$ using rules of differential calculus and set $f'(x) = 0$ to find the desired $x$.